Community-Engaged Initiatives Grant

-Applications for the Grant fund are open to individual students or campus groups on any of the University of Toronto campuses.
+Applications for the Grant fund are open to individual students or campus groups from the University of Toronto St. George campus.
 All students, full- or part-time, undergraduate or graduate, are eligible to submit a project proposal.
 Applications that are collaborations between groups on campus are encouraged.
 Projects must be submitted jointly by the student/campus group and community partner.

 What type of projects may qualify?